iluvjava/Maths/Notebook 2.0/AMATH 583/CPP Classes Basics 2.md

 **Question**: Where is const ref used?

 1. It's used for the return parameters.
+Whatever function that call this function that returns the `cost ref`, it must also accept `const ref` as an input argument, if `lvalue` is what is waiting for this return value, them it ahs to be a `const ref` as well.
 2. It's used for the input argument.
 This is use a contract that the method is not going to modify the input argument in anyways.
 3. It's used for the function boy.
 When this is applied before the `{...}` body of the function, this is a contract, the `this` member function is not going to modify the current instance of the class.